• 12 min read

 Many people are interested in solar, but generating leads can be challenging.

 While it’s challenging to generate your own solar leads to land contracts and grow your business, it is possible, and can be a rewarding and invaluable tool to boost solar sales.
 While you might not have as large of an audience at your fingertips, generating your own leads helps ensure that the leads you get have a genuine interest in your product or service.
-So while the sheer audience may be smaller, generating your own leads has potential to provide a much better ROI.
+So while the sheer audience may be smaller, generating your own leads has the potential to provide a much better ROI.

 The work involved in generating solar leads can make purchasing them a tempting option.
 What could be more tantalizing than snatching an interested client (for a modest fee) instantly?
 If purchased from a reputable company, buying solar leads can yield great results.
 You should test out several reputable solar lead generation companies to find the best fit.
 Measure your results and nix lead generators that don’t offer a good ROI.